 Transfers to Agents (Onward Transfers): When disclosing personal information from individuals in the EEA or Switzerland to a third party, Amgen applies the Notice and Choice Principles.
 Where Amgen wishes to transfer such personal information to a third party that is acting as an agent, it will only do so if: (a) the agent certifies that it participates in the U.S.-EU Safe Harbor or the U.S.-Swiss Safe Harbor; (b) Amgen first ascertains that the agent subscribes to the Principles; (c) the agent is subject to EU Directive 95/46/EC, the Swiss Federal Act on Data Protection, and/or another adequacy finding; or (d) Amgen enters into a written agreement requiring the agent provide at least the same level of privacy protection as is required by the Principles.

-If Amgen has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, it will take reasonable steps to prevent or stop such use or disclosure.
+If Amgen has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy Statement, it will take reasonable steps to prevent or stop such use or disclosure.

 Access and Correction: Upon request, Amgen will grant individuals reasonable access to personal information that it holds about them.
 In addition, Amgen will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.